tsellam/findviews/README.md

    is useful to explore new datasets.
 * `findviews_to_compare` calls `findviews` and ranks the views by how well they separate two arbitrary subsets of the data.
-This function is useful to compare groups - for instance young vs. old in a survey dataset, or winners vs. losers in a sports use case.
+This function is useful to compare groups - for instance "Young people" vs. "Old  people" in a survey dataset, or "Winners" vs. "Losers" for a sports use case.
 * `findviews_to_predict` calls `findviews` and ranks the views by how well they predict an arbitrary variable.
-This function is useful to understand how one particular column is influenced by the other variables in the database (e.g., salary in a census)
+This function is useful to understand how one particular column is influenced by the other variables in the database - for instance, "Salary" in a census database.

 The following sections describe these 3 functions in more detail.